mizrael/davidguida.net/src/_posts/2020-07-31-blazor-gamedev-part-6-mouse-input.md

     // some more init code here...
 };</pre>

-We&#8217;ll be using the same method we use for <a aria-label="undefined (opens in a new tab)" href="https://www.davidguida.net/blazor-gamedev-part-2-canvas-initialization/" target="_blank" rel="noreferrer noopener">our render loop</a> to invoke C# methods, passing the mouse position or the id of the clicked button.
-Let&#8217;s add them to <a href="https://github.com/mizrael/BlazorCanvas/blob/develop/BlazorCanvas.Example5/Pages/Index.razor" target="_blank" aria-label="undefined (opens in a new tab)" rel="noreferrer noopener">Index.razor</a> :
+We'll be using the same method we use for <a aria-label="undefined (opens in a new tab)" href="https://www.davidguida.net/blazor-gamedev-part-2-canvas-initialization/" target="_blank" rel="noreferrer noopener">our render loop</a> to invoke C# methods, passing the mouse position or the id of the clicked button.
+Let's add them to <a href="https://github.com/mizrael/BlazorCanvas/blob/develop/BlazorCanvas.Example5/Pages/Index.razor" target="_blank" aria-label="undefined (opens in a new tab)" rel="noreferrer noopener">Index.razor</a> :

 <pre class="EnlighterJSRAW" data-enlighter-language="csharp" data-enlighter-theme="" data-enlighter-highlight="" data-enlighter-linenumbers="" data-enlighter-lineoffset="" data-enlighter-title="" data-enlighter-group="">[JSInvokable]
 public async ValueTask OnMouseMove(int mouseX, int mouseY)